acidb/mobiscroll-docs/docs/vue/eventcalendar/timeline.md

    }
    ```

+## Load data on scroll

+The timeline view is virtualized, meaning its markup is dynamically generated and managed as needed.
+Scrolling vertically or horizontally triggers the [onVirtualLoading](#event-onVirtualLoading) lifecycle event, which can be used to [load data incrementally during scrolling](https://demo.mobiscroll.com/timeline/load-resources-on-scroll#), rather than loading all data during the initial render.
+This dramatically improves performance in case of a large event or resource count since not all data is loaded in memory from start.

 ## Event connections

 The Timeline view can [display connections between events](https://demo.mobiscroll.com/timeline/connecting-linking-events-arrows).
 Events will be linked with lines and additionally arrows can be displayed to illustrate the direction of the connection.
 Events can have multiple connections simultaneously.
 Connections can be specified with the [`connections`](#opt-connections) option.